-As part of the curriculum redesign process currently under way at the Geisel School of Medicine, Class of '16 has been chosen to be part of a pilot project to test the use of Apple's iPad in the medical school's curriculum.
+As part of the curriculum redesign process currently under way at the Geisel School of Medicine, the class of '17 is the second class to be part of a pilot project to test the use of Apple's iPad in the medical school's curriculum.
 The goal is to provide a common computing and learning platform for students and faculty, and the school has chosen to test the iPad because of its portability, ease-of-use and support, and the availability of e-books and apps that can enhance the curriculum and the learning experience.

 The links on the right provide additional information about the Geisel iPad Pilot Project.